Designing labeled graph classifiers by exploiting the R\'enyi entropy of the dissimilarity representation: Abstract

 \section{Abstract}

-Representing patterns by complex relational structures, such as labeled graphs, is becoming an increasingly common practice in the broad field of computational intelligence.
-Accordingly, a wide repertoire of pattern recognition tools, such as classifiers and knowledge discovery procedures, are nowadays available and tested for various labeled graph data types.
-However, the design of effective learning and mining procedures operating in the space of labeled graphs is still a challenging problem, especially from the computational complexity viewpoint.
-In this paper, we present a major improvement of a general-purpose graph classification system, which is conceived on an interplay among dissimilarity representation, clustering, information-theoretic techniques, and evolutionary optimization.
-The improvement focuses on a specific key subroutine of the system that performs the compression of the input data.
-We prove different theorems which are fundamental to the setting of such a compression operation.
-We demonstrate the effectiveness of the resulting classifier by benchmarking the developed variants on well-known datasets of labeled graphs, considering as distinct performance indicators the classification accuracy, the computing time, and the parsimony in terms of structural complexity of the synthesized classification model.
-Overall, the results show state-of-the-art standards in terms of test set accuracy, while achieving considerable reductions for what concerns both the effective computing time and model complexity.\\ \keywords{Graph-based pattern recognition; Classification of labeled graphs; Dissimilarity representation; Information-theoretic data characterization.}
+Representing patterns as labeled graphs is becoming increasingly common in the broad field of computational intelligence.
+Accordingly, a wide repertoire of pattern recognition tools, such as classifiers and knowledge discovery procedures, are nowadays available and tested for various datasets of labeled graphs.
+However, the design of effective learning procedures operating in the space of labeled graphs is still a challenging problem, especially from the computational complexity viewpoint.
+In this paper, we present a major improvement of a general-purpose classifier for graphs, which is conceived on an interplay between dissimilarity representation, clustering, information-theoretic techniques, and evolutionary optimization algorithms.
+The improvement focuses on a specific key subroutine devised to compress the input data.
+We prove different theorems which are fundamental to the setting of the parameters controlling such a compression operation.
+We demonstrate the effectiveness of the resulting classifier by benchmarking the developed variants on well-known datasets of labeled graphs, considering as distinct performance indicators the classification accuracy, computing time, and parsimony in terms of structural complexity of the synthesized classification models.
+The results show state-of-the-art standards in terms of test set accuracy and a considerable speed-up for what concerns the computing time.\\ \keywords{Graph-based pattern recognition; Classification of labeled graphs; Dissimilarity representation; Information-theoretic data characterization.}